Thrust tectonics: Deformation styles

 In areas of thrust tectonics, two main processes are recognized: thin-skinned deformation and thick-skinned deformation.
 The distinction is important as attempts to structurally restore the deformation will give very different results depending on the assumed geometry.

 Thin-skinned deformation

 Thin-skinned deformation refers to shortening that only involves the sedimentary cover.
 This style is typical of many fold and thrust belts developed in the foreland of a collisional zone.
 This is particularly the case where a good basal decollement exists such as salt or a zone of high pore fluid pressure.

 Thick-skinned deformation

 Thick-skinned deformation refers to shortening that involves basement rocks rather than just the overlying cover.
 This type of geometry is typically found in the hinterland of a collisional zone.
 This style may also occur in the foreland where no effective decollement surface is present or where pre-existing extensional rift structures may be inverted.

+In-sequence thrusting

+In-sequence thrusting is when younger thrusts develop progressively towards the foreland, away from the already deformed orogenic belts.
+The younger faults break underneath previous thrust sheets towards the undeformed basins.
+Break-back thrusting is another type of in-sequence thrusting.
+After a thrust develop towards the foreland, a younger thrust develop above and hindward of it.
+Subsequent younger thrusts develop further hindward into the hinterland.

+Forelandward-developing thrust systems have been adopted as the typical deformation style in thrust tectonics.
+Break-back thrusting was previously classified under out-of-sequence thrusting.
+The current scientific vernacular has reconsidered it in-sequence thrusting.

+Out-of-sequence thrusting

+Out-of-sequence thrusting occurs when thrust deformation develops behind the active deformation front, violating the in-sequence thrusting principle.
+It involves reactivation of an old thrust that had formed in-sequence.
+Out-of-sequence thrusting can also occur concurrently with a predominantly foreland-propagating thrust such as in central Nepal where active thrusting has been observed about 100 km hindward of the thrust front.

+It can also involve development of a new thrust fault within already deformed regions.
+All thrust deformation that occur behind the deformation front is considered out-of-sequence thrusting; including the development or reactivation of one or more thrust.

+Out-of-sequence thrust propagation may be the result of; a prolonged hiatus and associated erosion between two phases of thrusting in a multi-phase thrust belt, the development of thick-skinned thrusting on a reactivated basement fault after an earlier thin-skinned thrust belt has formed above it, a change in the presence or effectiveness along a basal detachment surface.